Social Media

 Lai See Red Packet Traditions In Hong Kong

 The tradition of lai see giving is carried out by married individuals and elders as a symbol of well-wishing and to bring good luck to juniors and unmarried singles.
 However, because giving lai see depends on hierarchy, red packets can also be handed out from “big to small”, “old to young”, and “senior to junior”.
-So, for instance, you can have an unmarried boss hand out red envelopes to his or her older, married helpers.
-The amount of lai see given in red packets is largely dependent on the closeness of the relationship between the giver and receiver.

 Red Packets And Lai See For Service Providers

 Helpers and secretaries receive a larger amount in their red packets as they are your immediate employees.
 It’s not uncommon to provide a token lai see to helpers of friends who often spend time with your children on playdates.
 For services you frequently use or go to, such as building staff (security guards, doormen, club staff, etc.), a token amount in a red packet will do.
-You may choose to give a higher lai see amount to someone who is dedicated to your building and less in your red envelopes to those who are shared across the whole complex.
+You may choose to give a higher lai see amount to someone dedicated to your building and less in your red envelopes to those who are shared across the whole complex.

 It’s always good to carry spare red packets containing $20 in your bag, so you can hand the lai see out to miscellaneous service staff like waiters, those who help you find cabs at hotels, etc.